yingtaoluo/Probabilistic-density-network/README.md

 # Probabilistic-density-network
 A probability-density-based neural network (PDN) is proposed to address the multivalued relation between transmission and structure design that artificial neural network fails to tackle.
-This appraoch is stable in optimization and does not need time-consuming bi-level hyper-parameter tuning.
-We show that this approach excels in efficiency, accuracy, and output variety than other state-of-the-art deep learning models, such as VAE/GAN with Bayes Optimization.
+This appraoch is stable in optimization without time-consuming trial-and-error hyper-parameter tuning.
+It excels in efficiency, accuracy, and output variety than other state-of-the-art models, such as VAE/GAN with Bayes Optimization.
 ## Authors
 Ying-Tao Luo, Peng-Qi Li, Dong-Ting Li, Yu-Gui Peng, Zhi-Guo Geng, Shu-Huan Xie, Yong Li, Andrea Alu, Xue-Feng Zhu
 ## Contact Information